TurboGears/tg2docs/docs/building_docs.rst

     make html

 .. note::  don't forget to substitute '-yourname' for what you used.
-    You will probably get a lot of warnings, but hopefully no errors.
     The new html documentation should be in the _build/html directory.

 .. note::  On Windows, you typically don't have a "make" command available